whilmarbitoco/Quizzer/README.md

 # Code Fusion 💻

 Welcome to Code Fusion!
 This GitHub repository is dedicated to our group project in Computer Programming 2.
+A simple quiz maker written in java swing.

+## Features 🪄
+- Teachers can login or sign-in.
+- Teachers can create, edit, or delete a student.
+- Teachers can edit create or delete a quiz.
+- Teachers can also send a quiz through sockets.

+# What technology and framework did we use? 🪄
+- Java swing
+- MVC architecture
+- Sockets
+-  Threads

 ## How to Install? 🚀